Mikescher/better-docker-ps/README.md

 # ./dops - better `docker ps`
-A replacement for the default docker-ps that tries really hard to fit into the width of your terminal.
+A replacement for the default docker-ps that tries really hard to fit within your terminal width.

 ![](readme.d/main.png)